More From Brick-Head

 Back Despite Popular Demand

-You guessed it, this numpty still thinks that it is appropriate to debate the ontology of the Tractatus in a thread about voter fraud in Tower Hamlets -- except he has now switched to the Investigations (it'll be the Madrid Telephone Directory next, I fear):
+You guessed it, this numpty still thinks that it is appropriate to debate the ontology of the Tractatus in a thread about voter fraud in Tower Hamlets -- except he has now switched his fragile attention to the Investigations (I fear it'll be the Tokyo Telephone Directory next):

 I find it sad that Rosa destroys the possibility of Marxists engaging seriously with Wittgenstein (refusing to engage and then posting slander about me on her own website which its not possible to reply to).
 I have to say that I resent being accused of being somehow responsible for this.